 This Annual Information Form contains certain "forward-looking information" within the meaning of applicable Canadian securities laws, which may include but is not limited to, financial and other projections as well as statements with respect to future events or future performance, management's expectations regarding growth, results of operations, business prospects and opportunities.
 In addition, statements relating to estimates of recoverable energy "resources" or energy generation capacities are forward-looking information, as they involve implied assessment, based on certain estimates and assumptions, that electricity can be profitably generated from the described resources in the future.
-Such forward-looking information reflects management's current beliefs and is based on information currently available to management.
-Often, but not always, forward-looking statements can be identified by the use of words such as "approximately", "believes", "expects", "is expected", "intends", "plans", "potential", "budget", "goals", "targets", "aims", "likely", "typically", "probable", "continue", "strategy", "proposed", "project", "anticipates", "estimates", "could", "should", "would", "might" or "will" be taken, occur or be achieved.
+Such forward-looking information reflects manage2ment's current beliefs and is based on information currently available to management.
+Often, but not always, forward-looking statements can be identified by the use of words such as "approximately", "believes", "expects", "is expected", "intends", "plans", "potential", "budget", "goals", "targets", "aims", "likely", "typically", "probable", "continue", "strategy", "proposed", "project", "anticipates", "estimates", "scheduled" or "forecasts", or other comparable terminology that state that certain events or results "may", "could", "should", "would", "might" or "will" be taken, occur or be achieved.
 It represents the projections and expectations of the Company (as defined below) relating to future events or results, as of the date of this Annual Information Form.